zebity/onvif-relay/README.md

 NOTE 6: see src/main/sh/run-wsimport.sh for shell script that runs the binding customisation generator and then wsimport (for both device & media WSDLs)

-NOTE 7: Now refacted to use Maven Module, as this lets to build and test server/client independencty.
-If yoou want to bulid with jax or cxf instead of metro then change chance onvif-api/pom.xml (whci is shared across server and client) and then then rebuild part you want.
+NOTE 7: Now refacted to use Maven Modules.
+This lets you to build and test server/client independently.
+If yoou want to bulid with jax or cxf instead of metro then change chance onvif-api/pom.xml (this is shared across server and client) and then then rebuild part you want.

 ## Build Process